John Maguire

 Facing the LCD screen, there is a recessed screw in the upper left corner, next to the “RICOH” text.
 Remove it.

-Orient the bottom of the camera so that the writing is right side up and remove the two upper screws.
+Orient the bottom of the camera so that the writing on the labels is right-side up and remove the two upper screws.

 Looking at the top of the camera, remove the screw under the hotshoe.
-Next, use your flathead screwdriver to pop out the cover from the hotshoe.
-Finally, remove the four screws holding the hotshoe in place, and lift out the hotshoe mount.
+Use a small flathead screwdriver or a spudger tool to pop out the clip from the hotshoe (see image below.)
+Finally, remove the four screws holding the hotshoe and mount in place, and lift out the hotshoe mount.

 Step 3: Opening the chassis